It makes sense. I see the connections and consistent messages.

 This is the idea God was introducing to the Israelites in Leviticus – don’t keep it all for yourself.
 Give some away.

-Please open our eyes and our hearts, Abba Father.
+Please open our eyes, our hearts and our hands, Abba Father.